Bose gas: Approximate behaviour in small gases

 This approach to modelling small systems may in fact be unrealistic, however, since the variance in the number of particles in the ground state is very large, equal to the number of particles.
 In contrast, the variance of particle number in a normal gas is only the square-root of the particle number, which is why it can normally be ignored.
 This high variance is due to the choice of using the grand canonical ensemble for the entire system, including the condensate state.

-Thermodynamics of small gases
+Thermodynamics

 Expanded out, the grand potential is:

 All thermodynamic properties can be computed from this potential.
 The following table lists various thermodynamic quantities calculated in the limit of low temperature and high temperature, and in the limit of infinite particle number.
 An equal sign (=) indicates an exact result, while an approximation symbol indicates that only the first few terms of a series in $\tau^\alpha$ is shown.